reside-eng/wordpress-custom-plugin/README.md

 }
 ```

 Once the parameters are defined like the above code, we can then register them with Wordpress.
 The plugin uses the WordPress [`add_filter`](https://developer.wordpress.org/reference/functions/add_filter/) function for this.
-Now with the custom URL rewrites we can map those to URLs using custom query parameters.
+We can now map the custom URL rewrites to URLs using custom query parameters.

 ``` php
 $this->loader->add_filter( 'query_vars', $plugin_public, 'register_query_values' );